lukaszkorecki/idone/README.md

 # idone

 Tiny [iDoneThis](https://idonethis.com) client.

 # (Anti)features

-- 0 dependencies, just Ruby (2.0+)
+- 0 dependencies, just Ruby (2.0+), meaning it will work on Mac or farily recent Linux out-of-the-box
-- Does only 3 things:
+- Does only a handful of things:
   - allows creating dones
   - allows updating dones (marking goals as done)
   - lists today's and yesterday's dones
+  - can show all dones for your team

 # Installation